XD-OB/Darkly/03_Robots-Whatever/Ressources/explaination.md

 `python3 dirsearch.py -u {IP}`

-==> We found this paths:
+==> We found these paths:

 - `http://{IP}/robots.txt`
 - `http://{IP}/admin`

-Inside `robots.txt` we found some rules that forbide the rebots from indexing or visiting the folders:
+Inside `robots.txt` we found some rules that forbide the robots from indexing or visiting the following routes:

 - `/whatever`
 - `/.hidden`

 Inside `whatever` we found a file: `htpasswd` that contain this line

-``
-root:8621ffdbc5698829397d97767ac13db3
-``
+`root:8621ffdbc5698829397d97767ac13db3`

 Its seem that is the password hashed for the root user.